Wireless Local Area Network Policy

-- Guide the deployment of all K-State wireless networks to ensure reliable, compatible, and secure operation.
+- Guides the deployment of all K-State wireless networks to ensure reliable, compatible, and secure operation.

-- Protect the security of K-State's information resources and electronic communications.
+- Protects the security of K-State's information resources and electronic communications.

-- Arbitrate possible interference in the FCC unlicensed radio frequency spectrum used by wireless devices.
+- Arbitrates possible interference in the FCC unlicensed radio frequency spectrum used by wireless devices.

-This policy applies to all uses of Wireless Local Area Network (WLAN) technologies at all physical locations on the Manhattan and Salina campuses of Kansas State University, both inside buildings and in outdoor areas, and including student residence halls.
-Exceptions may only be granted by the Chief Information Officer.
-It does not apply to cellular wireless technology.
+This policy applies to all uses of wireless networking technologies at all physical locations on the Manhattan, Olathe and Polytechnic campuses of Kansas State University, both inside buildings and in outdoor areas, including student residence halls.
+Exceptions may only be granted by the Chief Information Officer (CIO).
+The policy does not apply to cellular wireless technology.